ZebraDevs/OEMInfo-MAUI-NET10-VS2026/README.md

 Refer to https://github.com/ZebraDevs/OEMInfo-MAUI-Sample for basic setup and info about working with Zebra OEMInfo and EMDK.

-This repo hosts the OEMInfo sample code, tergeting .NET10 and developed with VS2026.
+This repo hosts the OEMInfo sample code, targeting .NET10 and developed with VS2026.

 ### Screens